zudsniper/zodMGEtf_reloaded/README.md

 [![spooky.tf](https://user-images.githubusercontent.com/16076573/192673098-48467c36-2d96-43ca-bc02-5ec993989ceb.gif)](https://github.com/spookytf/)

  ## Donate
  If you'd like to help support the server, you can check out the following links.
 If you do donate & I somehow don't notice, just shoot me a discord DM so I can thank you!
  [**paypal/card donations**](https://donate.contenthell.earth/)
  [**item donations**](https://tradeoffers.contenthell.earth/)

- Thank you C:
+ Thanks C: